Aerial view over Katoomba, BMCC Image of development from the EIS

 The proposal is to rezone land to allow:

 This was approved as a State Significant Development and the Department of Planning, Housing and Infrastructure issued its Secretary’s Environmental Assessment Requirements (SEARs) in June 2025.
-The Environmental Impact Statement (EIS) is currently being prepared but may only be on exhibition for as little as 14 days.
+The Environmental Impact Statement (EIS) is currently being prepared but will only be on exhibition for 14 days.

 Why this matters: